gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 Uyves snorted.
 "All right, what are we supposed to do?"

-"Lady Kembe says they'll be bringing it to the peak at midnight," Thomas said crisply, his usual insouciance evaporating.
-"Our only chance is to take the Pilot Stone away from them.
+"Lady Kembe says they're bringing the Pilot Stone to the peak at midnight," Thomas said crisply, his usual insouciance evaporating.
+"And no, before you ask, I don't know how she knows.
+Our only chance is to take it away from them.
 The tunnels run most of the way, but the last gallop is out in the open.
-I can take six of you, no more–if you're lucky, and they're careless, you might actually have a ghost's chance of grabbing it."
+If you're lucky, and they're careless, you might actually have a ghost's chance of grabbing it."

-"And then what?
-Smash it?"
+"And then what?"
+Uyves demanded.
+"Smash it?"

 "Absolutely not," Thomas said sharply.
 "You bring it to me."

-"Why not?"
-Uyves asked.
-"One whack with a big enough hammer, and that's the end of that."
+Uyves crossed his arm.
+"Smashing it seems a lot simpler."

-"Possibly, but that stone is what keeps Avaunt flying.
-If you smash it, you'll all be part of the landscape a few heartbeats later."
+Thomas sighed.
+"Of *course* it's *simpler*, but for all you know, that stone is what keeps Avaunt flying.
+If you smash it, you could all be part of the landscape a few heartbeats later."

 Sudden suspicion turned Erileine's gut cold.
 "You want it for yourself, don't you?
 You want to control the mountain like they've